Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: Abstract

 \section{Abstract}

-Model orbits have been fitted to 27 physical double stars listed in the 1922 catalogue of Miller~\& Pitman (MP).
+Model orbits have been fitted to 27 physical double stars listed in a 1922 catalogue.
 A Markov Chain Monte Carlo technique was applied to estimate best fitting values and associated uncertainties for the orbital parameters.
-Dynamical masses were calculated using parallaxes from the {\em Hipparcos} and {\em Gaia} missions.
-These are not in strong agreement with the masses given by MP.
-This is surprising given the high correlation between the parallaxes from these missions and those listed by MP; unfortunately calculations are not given by MP nor are orbital parameters.
-The results of the current study are in good agreement with a recent study, as are comparisons with the orbital parameters listed by the Washington Double Star catalog, confirming the validity of the MCMC modelling.
+Dynamical masses were calculated using parallaxes from the {\em Hipparcos} mission, and are presented in this paper together with the estimates of the orbital parameters for the 27 systems.
+The resulting mass estimates of the current study are in good agreement with a recently published study, as are comparisons with the orbital parameters listed by the Washington Double Star catalog, confirming the validity of the optimisation methodology.